Easy Shrimp Meal Prep - Fit Men Cook

 Shrimp Meal Prep - Honey, Garlic, Lime & Sesame

-Breaking down the sauce to make this meal prep extraordinary
+Breaking down the sauce

 Raw honey is a natural sweetener with antioxidant properties, and here lends a subtle sweetness to our sauce.
 It pairs well with the pungency and biting aroma of garlic, also known for its immune-boosting benefits.